Ask a Question

 Food

-Food at the ranch is hearty and plentiful, with the opportunity to sample the ranch raised, melt-in-your-mouth Canadian beef, as well as a host of true to form ranch meals, with campfire cookouts and cowboy coffee brewed over the fire.
+Food at the ranch is hearty and plentiful, with the opportunity to sample the ranch-raised, melt-in-your-mouth Canadian beef, as well as a host of true-to-form ranch meals, with campfire cookouts and cowboy coffee brewed over the fire.

-Breakfast is truly the most important meal of the day here, large portions and extensive options, with scrambled eggs, toast, ham, fried potatoes, fruit, juice, and coffee available.
+Breakfast is truly the most important meal of the day here, with large portions and extensive options, with scrambled eggs, toast, ham, fried potatoes, fruit, juice, and coffee available.

 Lunches are generally much lighter, consisting of sandwiches and snacks packed in your saddle bag and eaten on the move or whilst enjoying a break on the grass, listening to the sounds of nature, horses and cattle all around you.